Atticus29/dataJitsu/bugs.md

 - [x] //TODO createMoveInVideo from form submission

 # Resolved issues
+- [x] Adding an annotation with a created user doesn't work
 - [x] View All Matches Button Remains upon logout for admin and over-ride ppl. alike (unknown for paid ppl.)
 - [x] Rating a match toggles back and forth between your current vote and your old vote
 - [x] Tests are failing because of unsubscription error